Do’s and don’ts for dining in the Vail Valley this winter

 Don’t: Use cash.

-Multiple bills create more opportunities for contact, whereas one credit or debit card is easily inserted and can be easily sanitized after use.
+Multiple bills create more opportunities for contact, whereas one credit or debit card is easily inserted or scanned and can be easily sanitized after use.
 Cash has been handled by many people before you, but a card is your own property that’s mostly touched by you.